simuxakadiscgolfgod/Space-Weather/README.md

 B. NOAA Solar Radiation Activity Observation and Forecast

-Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.
+Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 21-Nov 23 2024
+Solar Radiation Storm Forecast for Nov 22-Nov 24 2024

-              Nov 21  Nov 22  Nov 23
+              Nov 22  Nov 23  Nov 24
-S1 or greater    5%      5%      5%
+S1 or greater   99%     10%      5%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+Rationale: S1 (Minor) or greater solar radiation storms are expected on 22 Nov, decaying to a slight chance on 23 Nov.
+No proton events are expected on 24 Nov.
-No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Nov 20 2024 1948 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 21-Nov 23 2024
+Radio Blackout Forecast for Nov 22-Nov 24 2024

-              Nov 21        Nov 22        Nov 23
+              Nov 22        Nov 23        Nov 24
 R1-R2           50%           50%           50%
 R3 or greater   10%           10%           10%

-Rationale: Solar activity is expected to be low, with a chance for M-class flares (R1/R2-Minor/Moderate) and a slight chance of X-class (R3-Strong) events 21-23 Nov.
+Rationale: Solar activity is expected to be low, with a chance for M-class flares (R1/R2-Minor/Moderate) and a slight chance of X-class (R3-Strong) events 22-24 Nov.

 ```